ArturoTarinVillaescusa/goldcar-alpakka-kafka-microservice/README.md

 ![Alt text](images/parameterizedendpoints.png "Microservices parameterized endpoints")

-### Example 1: Testing the communication between Producers and Consumers
+### Example 1: Testing the communication between 1 Producer and 1 Consumer

 1) Call the Producer microservice endpoint in order to create 3 messages in a Kafka topic called "topicoejemplo":